A waveform and time digitization mainboard prototype for the hybrid digital optical module of TRIDENT neutrino experiment: Performance

 \section{Performance}

+In this design, ADC plays an important role.
+But it should be emphasized any ADC performance might be affected by the front-end amplifier circuits.
+Particularly, in our case, we have three amplifiers.
+For dynamic performance, one major specification is the effective number of bits (ENOB).
+To illustrate the performance, we use a 1.13 MHz sin-wave ($\sim0.9$ full scale) as input.
+An FFT analysis (Figure~\ref{fft}) shows the ENOB is 9.7.
+Major static performance parameters include differential nonlinearity (DNL) and integrated nonlinearity (INL).
+However, for the chosen AD9083 ADC, these parameters are hard to interpret due to its first order sigma-delta architecture~\cite{forum}.

-In the following, we report the performance of the charge measurement from the digitized waveform using ADCs, including the SPE signal and the linear range, which are among the most important criteria for waveform digitization.
-Afterwards, we report the resolution of the SPE rising-edge time measurement using the TDC implemented in the FPGA.
+In this paper, we focus on the experimental performance of the mainboard related to PMT signals.
+We report the performance of the charge measurement from the digitized waveform using ADCs, including the SPE signal and the linear range, which are among the most important system-level criteria for waveform digitization.
+Afterward, we report the resolution of the SPE rising-edge time measurement using the TDC implemented in the FPGA.